 We will teach you:

-This workshop consists of 3-4 projects that will cover several different materials and many techniques.
+This workshop consists of at least 4 projects that will cover several different materials and many techniques.

 During this four-day workshop you will receive instruction, handouts, demonstrations, hands-on practice, some individual guidance as needed, and time for most students to complete or begin several projects.

-Materials fee of $90 includes all materials and supplies.
+Materials fee of $90 includes all materials and supplies (except hammers).
 In addition, you will get:

 “Foldforming” is a relatively new, rapid, easily learned way of shaping sheet metal with hand tools.
 Tools are simple: fingers, hands, anvil, hammers, mallets, and rolling mills.